AmadeusITGroup/Trax/README.md

 At this point, the *ls* object is created and can be consumed immediately.

-Now, let's imagine that we want do display the task list in the console:
+As an example, let's imagine that we want do display the task list in the console:

 ```js
 function render(tl: TaskList) {